MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Fully test your retry strategy under as wide a set of circumstances as possible, especially when both the application and the target resources or services that it uses are under extreme load.
 To check behavior during testing, you can:

     -   Inject transient and nontransient faults into the service.
 For example, send invalid requests or add code that detects test requests and responds with different types of errors.
-For examples that use TestApi, see [Fault Injection Testing with TestApi](/archive/msdn-magazine/2010/august/msdn-magazine-test-run-fault-injection-testing-with-testapi) and [Introduction to TestApi - Part 5: Managed Code Fault Injection APIs](/archive/blogs/ivo_manolov/introduction-to-testapi-part-5-managed-code-fault-injection-apis).

     -   Create a mockup of the resource or service that returns a range of errors that the real service might return.
 Cover all the types of errors that your retry strategy is designed to detect.